Environmental Studies

 ENS 445.
 Biology Of Water Pollution.
 4 Hours.

 Effects of organic wastes, industrial chemicals, and nonpoint source pollutants on aquatic flora and fauna and humans.
 Laboratory involves detection and measurement of water pollution by toxicity testing and field sampling.
 Course Information: Same as BIO 445.
-Prerequisite: Ecology or permission of instructor.
+Prerequisites: Ecology or permission of instructor.

 ENS 447.
 Environmental Chemistry.
 4 Hours.